anetrebskii/agentic-review/readme.md

 ### JSON Result File

 In addition to the action output, the review results are saved as a JSON file in the `.github/code-review-results/` directory when the action has sufficient permissions to write to the repository.
 This file is named with the pattern `review-{PR_NUMBER}-{TIMESTAMP}.json`.

+## Line-Specific Review Comments

+This action creates individual GitHub code review comments directly on the relevant lines of code rather than a single consolidated comment.
+This approach offers several advantages:

+- **Contextual Feedback**: Comments appear directly alongside the code they reference
+- **Easier Navigation**: Jump directly to specific issues in the codebase
+- **Standard GitHub Flow**: Uses the same format as human code reviews
+- **Improved Collaboration**: Makes it easy to address and resolve specific feedback

+The AI review system is optimized to identify the precise line number for each issue it finds, allowing for targeted feedback on exactly the lines that need attention.

+For issues that span multiple lines or apply to an entire file, the action will place the comment at the most relevant line or as a file-level comment.

 ## Development